American ProLine Series

 Helpful Hint: One gallon of propane can produce 91,000 BTUs,…..
 A Therm (100 cubic feet) of Natural gas, is equal to (approximately) 100,000 BTUs.

 More and more, tankless on-demand water heaters are becoming the “norm” for radiant heat and domestic hot water applications.
-But, if your BTU requirements are moderate, it may not be practical to spend $1,300 on Takagi’s smallest on-demand heater, or, needless to say, $2,300 to $4,000 dollars on a high-efficiency water/space heater like the Polaris or the Bock.
+If your BTU requirements are moderate, it may not be practical to spend $4,000 dollars on a (Tank type) high-efficiency water/space heater like the Polaris or the Bock.

 All the above units may be oversized for your application and you’d end up with lots of expensive, highly efficient heating capacity sitting around doing nothing much of the time.
 This is especially true if your system utilizes a heat source such as solar panels in a region where enough solar tubes or flat plates can actually do most of the water heating (Arizona, New Mexico, and Colorado, for example, and many other lower latitude western and eastern states) or with systems using an outdoor wood boiler as a primary heat source.
 In these two cases, the back-up is mainly a tank of hot water sitting around waiting to do something and it rarely makes sense to own a four thousand dollar storage tank.